Prometheus Operator `ScrapeConfig`

 NOTE The documentation suggests using a annotation

-but I left the configuration to include all ({}
+prometheus: system-monitoring-prometheusbut I left the configuration to include all ({})ScrapeConfig’s.

-After this change was made, Prometheus Service Discovery included the ScrapeConfig
+After this change was made, Prometheus Service Discovery included the ScrapeConfig and the Targets included the Cloud Run services returned by ackalctld’s Service Discovery endpoint.

 However, as expected, absent the ability to proxy the Cloud Run services (to add auth), when Prometheus tries to scrape the endpoints, it’s failing.

-into the configuration that’s generated by the Prometheus Operator and applied (by restarting) Prometheus.
+I’d hoped I could hack the proxy_url into the configuration that’s generated by the Prometheus Operator and applied (by restarting) Prometheus.

 It doesn’t work 😞

-I suspect but don’t know that, the Operator is catching the update (to the Secret that’s used to contain the configuration) and reverting it (to the ScrapeConfig
+I suspect but don’t know that, the Operator is catching the update (to the Secret that’s used to contain the configuration) and reverting it (to the ScrapeConfig configuration) before Prometheus has a change to scrape the endpoint successfully.

 I tried: